 Protect from Frost

-Succulents go dormant during the winter months, when they don't need to be watered.
-In fact, watering them during dormant season can make their roots more susceptible to rot, and kill them.
+Succulents go dormant during the winter months when they don't need to be watered.
+Watering them during dormant season can make their roots more susceptible to rot, and kill them.
 What they really like is a cool and dry climate.

 If your area is experiencing lots of rain, and your succulents are in pots, move them under eaves to avoid over-saturation, or bring them inside.

 Frost is another matter.
 Pay attention to freeze warnings.
 Cover with a cloth or plant under a tree, which protects succulents during the winter and summer.